Johann Gottlieb Goldberg: Life

-Goldberg was born in Danzig (Gdańsk), Royal Prussia (a part of the Crown of Poland), and was baptized there on 14 March 1727 at St. Mary's Church, Gdańsk.
+Goldberg was born in Danzig (Gdańsk), (Crown of Poland), and was baptized there on 14 March 1727 at St. Mary's Church, Gdańsk.
 Little is known for certain about his childhood, other than that he was an exceptionally talented performer, attracting the attention of Hermann Karl von Keyserling, the Russian ambassador to Saxony, around 1737.
 Goldberg was reported to have studied with both J. S. Bach and Wilhelm Friedemann Bach, Bach's eldest son, though the periods of study are not known; Goldberg may have studied with J. S. Bach as early as 1737, shortly after Keyserling recognized his talent in Danzig, and Goldberg may have studied with W. F. Bach at any time before 1745, since W. F. Bach was in Dresden throughout Keyserling's tenure there as ambassador.

 The most famous part of Goldberg's life is the portion, probably in 1741, recounted by J. S. Bach's biographer Johann Nikolaus Forkel, concerning the composition of a set of variations by Bach to help the insomniac Count Keyserling pass sleepless nights.
 Keyserling's favorite chamber harpsichordist was the 14-year-old Goldberg, whose technical accomplishments were so spectacular that they made it possible for him to perform a work of such extraordinary difficulty.
 According to Forkel, writing in 1802, sixty years after the event: